alexlecornu/alexlecornu.github.io/README.md

 ### Components flowcharts:

-I created the inital components module with lots of the main python code used for running the game.
+I created the inital components module with all of the python  code used for running the game.
 This includes 4 of the main functions needed to run the program.

 #### initialise_board function